What causes pulmonary hypertension?

 These conditions reduce the amount of oxygen getting into your lungs.
 When there’s a low level of oxygen, your pulmonary arteries get narrower.
 This increases the lung blood pressure.
 Lung diseases can also damage blood vessels directly.

-pulmonary artery in a healthy person (left) and in someone with a lung condition
+Healthy pulmonary artery (left) and pulmonary artery in someone with a lung condition (right)

-Group 4: Pulmonary hypertension caused by blood clots (chronic thromboembolic pulmonary hypertension, CTEPH)
+Group 4: pulmonary hypertension associated with blood clots (chronic thromboembolic pulmonary hypertension, CTEPH)

-pulmonary artery in a healthy person (left) and in someone with blood clots
+Healthy pulmonary artery (left) and pulmonary artery in someone with blood clots (right)

 This is a mixed group of rare causes.
-They’re grouped together because their causes are less clear.
+They are grouped together because their causes are less clear, or because there’s more than one cause.